adore-school-acct/gr11-law-notes/content/U4 - Civil Law and Disputes/cy-exam-review.md

 	- d) The person who made the comment believed them to be true
 - Court ruled that last test should be modified to read "if any person could honestly express that opinion based on the same facts"

+**Legal Significance**

+- Fair comment defence should not include element of honest belief
+- Only requirement should be that it's based on some *facts*
+- Shift of focus from speaker's mindset (hard to prove) to factual basis
+- Protects freedom of expression of journalists, media, and talk hosts

 ### Case: *M.* v. *H.*, [1999] 2 S.C.R.
 3

 **Background**